Charckle/razornotes/README.md

 - `SECRET_KEY` - Secret key for CSRF
 - `RP_ID` - WebAuthn variable, it is the base domain.
 When developing localy, use "localhost"
 - `RP_NAME` - WebAuthn variable, for identification of the application
-- `RP_PORT` - WebAuthn requires also the port, so we configure it here
+- `RP_PORT` - WebAuthn requires also the port, so we configure it here.
+Insert "" for 443 or 80, otherwise ":5000" or the other port.
+The column is required.
 - `RP_PROTOCOL` - WebAuthn requires the protocol
 - `IP_RESTRICTION` - If set to True, it activates the restriction based on ip and networks defined in the next variable.
 Fibo2 login will not be restricted.
 - `IPS_NETWORKS` - IPs and networks that the users are allowed to login from, delimited by a comma.
 Default is set to "127.0.0.1,127.0.0.0/8"